2022 CPC Assessment Applications Now Open

 What is the CPC Assessment?

 The CPC Assessment is a performance standard assessment, not a pass/fail exam.
-It assesses your knowledge in the four core domains of nurse anesthesia practice:
+It assesses your knowledge in the four core knowledge areas (domains) of nurse anesthesia practice:

 - Airway Management

 This three-hour, 150-question self-assessment can identify areas that may need additional study.
 It can be taken at home or other quiet, distraction-free location (with good internet access), or at a testing center--it's your choice.

 Unlike the National Certification Examination (NCE), we understand that the knowledge required of an experienced CRNA differs from that required of a new practitioner.
 The CPCA is based on a nationwide practice analysis of hundreds of practicing nurse anesthetists to ensure the knowledge covered is common to all CRNAs, regardless of practice focus.

 Where Are You on Your CPCA Journey?

 Take this quick quiz to see where you are your journey towards taking the CPC Assessment.

 It is designed to provide feedback on your strengths and weaknesses in different knowledge areas--similar to a self-assessment.
 Scores are measured against a defined performance standard to identify any areas where additional study is needed.

 Results of the CPCA